Sajujya/tswd-portfolio-sajujya/README.md

 ## Assignment 3&4: [Critique by Design](critique_by_design)
-For this assignment, I critiqued the visualization created by the White House in 2016 to depict the U.S. Government BVudget Spending.
+For this assignment, I critiqued the visualization created by the White House in 2016 to depict the U.S. Government Budget Spending.

 <!---
-## Final project
+Final project
 Here it might be helpful to include a high-level description of your final project.
 [Part I](final-project-part-one)
 [Part II](final-project-part-two)